 Children are hooked on their electronic devices.
 Understanding that dependability on devices is now part of children’s daily learning environment, Fairchild Tropical Botanic Garden is attempting to bridge the gap between electronics and nature.

 This project was originally created for a Hack-for-Good Hackathon.
-I had the pleasure to work with a 2 awesome full stack developers and 1 lead UX full stack developer.
-My role was doing the UI and UX design.
-Since then I decided to implement a redesign to improve the UI and User Flow.
+I had the pleasure to work with a 2 awesome full stack developers and 1 lead UX full stack developer to create the first prototype.
+My role was doing the UI/UX design.
+Years later, I've taken it upon myself to update and implement a redesign to enhance the project.

 Fairchild wishes to create a game that would connect with this new generation and inspire them to get involved with the natural world and merge the two spheres – electronic and scientific.